-As a practicing physician and expert in lectin-free nutrition, I grapple daily with the question: Why does our food sometimes make us sick - and how was this actually intended by nature?
+As a practicing physician and expert in lectin-free nutrition, I grapple daily with the question: Why does our food sometimes make us sick - and how did nature actually intend it to be?

-In my daily practice, I see the biochemical consequences of what Navid Bayani describes so vividly.
+In my daily practice, I see the biochemical consequences of what Navid Bayani so vividly describes in his article “The Weapon of Plants.”
 Nature is not a peaceful buffet, but a highly complex battlefield of evolution.
 Plants cannot run away; therefore, they have developed chemical defense strategies - including lectins.
 These proteins are the “fences” with which plants protect their vital organs (leaves, stems) and their offspring (seeds).

 Particularly fascinating is the dichotomy between defense and invitation that we observe in the ripening of fruits: An unripe, green apple is full of lectins and camouflages itself among the foliage - it “doesn’t want” to be found yet.
 Only when the seed is ready does the plant change its strategy: The toxic lectins are broken down, sugar is stored, and the color shifts to a vivid red or yellow.
 Does this sound new to you?
-Well, even your grandfather would have known that green apples cause diarrhea and that they shouldn’t be picked prematurely in May, but rather you must wait until September - then they are ripe, lectin-free, and digestible.
+Well, even your grandfather would have known that green apples cause diarrhea, and that you shouldn’t pick them prematurely in May, but must wait until September - by then they are ripe, lectin-free, and digestible.

-This coevolution has even gone so far as to shape our own biology: while strict carnivores typically perceive only a limited color spectrum, we primates and herbivores have developed trichromatic vision.
+This co-evolution has even gone so far as to shape our own biology: While pure carnivores usually perceive only a limited color spectrum, we primates and herbivores have developed trichromatic vision.
 We possess our eyes to precisely identify the plant’s “invitation” - the ripe, lectin-free fruit - amidst the sea of green leaves.
 Thus, we have learned to align our consciousness with the tree’s “desire.”
+In his article,

-The topic raises fascinating questions about intelligence and the systemic order underlying these processes.
-Even though I view these phenomena primarily through the lens of classical evolutionary biology and natural selection - that is, as the result of a harsh optimization process spanning millions of years - I share Bayani’s admiration for the precision of these biological networks.
+Navid Bayani raises fascinating questions about the intelligence and systemic order behind these processes.
+Even though I view these phenomena primarily through the lens of classical evolutionary biology and natural selection - that is, as the result of a harsh optimization process spanning millions of years - I share his admiration for the precision of these biological networks.

 The Plants' Weapon: Between Fruits and Lectins